 This fillies sire, Epaulette won his first two-starts as an autumn two-year-old in 2012 to train on to collect the Listed Black Opal Stakes (1200 m.) and was beaten by a nose Pierro (by Lonhro) in the Group 2 Todman Stakes.
 At three Epaulette blossomed magnificently and raced up to his looks, winning the Group 1 Golden Rose at his second start back and went on to win the Group 3 Caulfield Guineas Prelude (1400 m.) before finishing third to All Too Hard in the Group 1 Caulfield Guineas.

-Epaulette’s progeny commenced racing ‘down-under’ August 1st 2017 as of early January 2018 the freshman sire has only had a handful of runners – of those that have race two are winners including Meryl (ex Academy Idol by Made of Gold ) winner of the Group 3 BJ McLachlan Stakes (1200m) and Khulaasa (ex Taameer by General Nediym) winner of the Group 3 TBV Thoroughbreds Breeders Stakes (1200m).
+Epaulette’s progeny commenced racing ‘down-under’ August 1st 2017 as of early 2018 the freshman sire has already produced Stakes winners – Meryl (ex Academy Idol by Made of Gold ) was winner of the Group 3 BJ McLachlan Stakes (1200m) and Khulaasa (ex Taameer by General Nediym) winner of the Group 3 TBV Thoroughbreds Breeders Stakes (1200m).

 We Can Dance is out of Effervescence in-turn the dam of Disguise (by Grand Lodge) a winner of three races and dam of the four-time Group 1 winner Appearance (by Commands), Mascareri winner of the Gold Coast Listed Silk Stocking.